RTBHOUSE/big-bang-py/README.md

 - Alternatively, it is possible to generate .gitignore online using [gitignore.io](https://www.gitignore.io).

 - You may also find [example](https://bitbucket.org/rtbhouse/big-bang-py/src/master/.gitignore) of Python project .gitignore in this repo.

-    - Task `update_gitignore` in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) automates updating .gitignore in your repo by copying the version from local copy of Big-Bang-py.

 ## Python version